sarahstrong314/MCR3U/2 - Function Transformations/1 - Domains and Ranges of Functions.md

 A **discrete function** is a function that can be written explicitly as a finite number of ordered pairs.
 All discrete functions can be graphed by plotting a point for each coordinate.

 Some types of discrete functions are not often graphed.
-For examples, the Fibonacci Sequence is an example of a discrete function, and it is often simply written as a list of values: $1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...$.
+The Fibonacci Sequence is an example of a discrete function, and it is often simply written as a list of values: $1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...$.
 In this case, the independent variable is the term number, and the dependent variable is the value.

 Not all functions are either continuous or discrete.